malill/reco-api/README.md

 sudo dpkg -i libseccomp2_2.5.1-1~bpo10+1_armhf.deb
 ```

-## Docker-Hub :whale2:
+## Docker Hub :whale2:

-The project is also available on *DockerHub*.
+The project is also available on *Docker Hub*.
 A `docker-compose.yml` file to set up a recommender system (no repository
 download needed) is provided in the repository (replace credentials where applicable).

 ```shell